Infants' Dermatitis Quality of Life Index

 The Infants' Dermatitis Quality of Life Index (IDQOL) - different language versions

-Download the questionnaire in several different languages: Arabic, Bahasa, Chinese, Czech, Danish, Dutch, English, Finnish, French, German, Greek, Hindi, Hungarian, Italian, Norwegian, Persian, Polish, Portuguese, Romanian, Serbian, Spanish, Swedish, Thai, Turkish, Ukranian and Yoruba.
+Download the questionnaire in several different languages: Arabic, Bahasa, Chinese, Czech, Danish, Dutch, English, Fijian, Finnish, French, German, Greek, Hindi, Hungarian, Italian, Japanese, Lithuanian, Malay, Norwegian, Persian, Polish, Portuguese, Romanian, Serbian, Spanish, Swedish, Thai, Turkish, Ukrainian and Yoruba.